Destinations Italy Sardinia

 Mamoiada Mask Museum

-A small, beautifully done museum dedicated to the Mamuthones — the black wooden masks and sheepskin robes worn at Mamoiada's pre-Christian carnival.
+A small, beautifully done museum dedicated to the Mamuthones and Issohadores — the carved wooden masks and sheepskin costumes worn at Mamoiada's ancient carnival.
 Forty minutes is enough.
-The masks are 3,000-year-old leftovers from a Sardinia that pre-dates everything you thought you knew about the island.
+A glimpse of a Sardinia that pre-dates most of what you thought you knew about the island.

 7:00